syncfusion-content/xamarin-docs/Xamarin/ComboBox/Retrieving-Selected-Values.md

 {% endhighlight %}
 {% endtabs %}

-Define a simple model class employee with fields ID and name, and then populate employee data and `SelectedItem` in ViewModel.
+Define a simple model class employee with fields ID and Name, and then populate employee data and `SelectedItem` in ViewModel.

 {% tabs %}
 {% highlight c# %}